Top 10 best forex broker in Bangladesh Top 10 best forex broker in Bangladesh

 Vantage1:1 to 30:1

-Exness stands apart here with unlimited leverage on certain pairs, though most traders don’t need that much.
+Exness offers higher leverage than many competitorshere with unlimited leverage on certain pairs, though traders should use leverage carefully that much.
 For beginners, lower leverage (1:100 to 1:200) is actually safer and forces better risk discipline.

 Trading Platforms

-Your trading platform is where you spend your time, so it matters.
+Your trading platform is where you execute your trades, so it matters.
 MetaTrader 4 and 5 dominate for good reason: they’re stable, have thousands of indicators, and work on every device. cTrader appeals to ECN traders with faster execution.
 WebTrader versions let you trade without downloading anything.

 BrokerPlatforms Available